PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ```
 * An activity (required) – current instance of android ``Activity`` class.

-In order to bind tracker to your applications use ``screens`` method.
-This method will automatically track all open application activities(views) keeping activity-stack as path and activity title as name:
+In order to bind the tracker to your applications, use the ``screens`` method.
+This method will automatically track all open application activities(views) keeping the activity-stack as a path and activity title as the name:

 ```java
 TrackHelper.track().screens(getApplication()).with(tracker);